Try this Raspberry Mascarpone Tart with Pistachio Crust recipe from one of my best buddies, Kyra Bussanich of Kyra’s Bake Shop!

 Photos: Meg van der Kruik

-Raspberry Mascarpone Tart with Pistachio Crust Recipe: Kyra Bussanich, get her gluten-free baking cookbook here
+Raspberry Tart with Mascarpone Filling and Pistachio Crust Recipe: Kyra Bussanich, get her gluten-free baking cookbook here

 Frequently Asked Questions about this Raspberry Tart recipe:

 Can I make the pistachio crust grain-free too?
 Yes!
 You can use the crust recipe from my Flourless Chocolate Tart, and then follow the filling and topping instructions for the rest of the tart.